eventespresso/event-espresso-core/docs/N--Core-Functionality/dependency-injection-coffeepot.md

-# Dependency Injection and The Event Espresso CoffeePot
+# Dependency Injection and The Event Espresso CoffeeShop

 As programmers, we love coffee.
 You could say we are dependent on coffee.
 If we could, we would probably inject that dependency right into our blood streams!